 If you believe you or a loved one may have an alcohol or substance abuse problem, it is important to seek help from an addiction treatment center or rehab.

-Letting your condition become worse could lead to serious consequences, including death, injury to you or others on the road, jail time, fines, or probation.
+Letting your condition become worse could lead to serious consequences, not only a DUI arrest but death, injury to you or others on the road, jail time, fines, or probation.
 Getting help could be the catalyst that leads you to a healthier, more fulfilling life.

 Some of the best ways to get treatment or help for your drinking problem or alcohol addiction include: